ivclab/PAE/README.md

 $ bash src/inference_experiment1_task.sh
 ```

 4. The training strategy of Packing and Expanding.
-And also training baseline models.
+Also, training baseline models.
 - Train the first task (face verificaion) using pretrained model from [FaceNet](https://github.com/davidsandberg/facenet).
 The new PAENet models will be stored in pae_checkpoint directory and its result wiil be stored in csv directory.
 ```bash
 $ bash src/first_task_script.sh